Meet our CHC Core Faculty

 Hometown: Champaign, Illinois; Tucson and Flagstaff, Arizona; Washington, D.C.; Madison, Wisconsin

-Song on Repeat: “Ordinary Angels” by Frente!
+Song on Repeat: “Life on Mars?” by David Bowie

-Guilty Pleasure: Spending time with my cats
+Guilty Pleasure: Spending time with my cats.

 Favorite Movie: The Martian